How to Add Area Lighting Effects to a Cartoon Animation Using After Effects

 Awesome!
 You’re Finished!

 Congratulations!
 And that’s how you can add area lighting effects to a cartoon animation project in Adobe After Effects and Cartoon Animator.
 Feel free to experiment with the different effect options such as intensity and colour to edit the look of your project.
-Using light requires some trial and error to figure out the best settings to use, so make sure to experiment.
+Using light requires some trial and error to figure out the settings to use, so make sure to experiment.

 In the meantime, I hope you’ve found this lighting tutorial for After Effects useful, and I’ll see you next time on Envato Tuts+!